+Clip the wireless microphone to your shirt about 8 inches from your mouth.
 Try to clip it right in the center, and not to the side.

 Your podcast starts at the beginning of your scheduled lecture time regardless of when you turn the microphone on.
-The podcast start time will most closely match with your cell-phone time, not the clocks in the lecture halls (which are sometimes a few minutes off).
+The podcast start time will most closely match with your cell phone's time, not the clocks in the lecture halls (which are sometimes a few minutes off).
 The recording will stop at the end of your scheduled lecture time regardless of when you turn the yellow wireless microphone off.

 The light on the wireless microphone will be green when the battery is good and red when the battery is low.
 When the light is red, please feel free to change the battery.
-There are new batteries available inside the Media Station, and battery recycling on top of the Media Station.
+There are new batteries available inside the Media Station and battery recycling on top of the Media Station.

 Please do not adjust the volume control on the wireless microphone.
 The volume level for the podcast is preset.
-If you feel your voice over the room speakers is not loud enough, please call the Media Services' Help Desk at 534‑5784 and we will send a technician.
+If you feel your voice over the room speakers is not loud enough, please call the Media Services' Help Desk at (858) 534‑5784 and we will send a technician.